top of page

 Derby Poetry Festival secures Funding for 2024 from

-Arts Council England, The National Heritage Lottery Fund and The National Forest Arts Grant.
+Arts Council England, The National Heritage Lottery Fund, Derbyshire City Council and The National Forest Arts Grant.

 Derby Poetry Festival CIC is delighted to announce that we have successfully secured project grant funding from Arts Council England to support Derby Poetry Festival CIC, specifically for the 2024 festival, returning to Derby from 2nd to 6th October, plus funding from The National Lottery Heritage Fund and The National Forest Arts Grant for ‘Write In The Wilderness’ a series of creative writing and nature walks throughout 2024.